Extracurricular

 Click on the Little Chefs Tuesday Class link on the Download section to the right of the Class main page to access the registration form.
 Return completed registration form along with payment to the Extended Programs Office, Attention: Cindy Larsen, The Orchard School, 615 West 64th Street, Indianapolis, IN 46260.

-• Piano Lessons with Sally McSpadden aka "Mrs. M" 2022-2023
+• (FULL/WAITLIST AT CAPACITY) Piano Lessons with Sally McSpadden aka "Mrs. M" 2025-2026

 Every 30 minutes, with 5 minutes in between each lesson for transportation.

-For students in KG-8th grade.
+For students in KG-8th Grade

 Fee: Lesson costs will vary depending on length of lesson.
 Please check with Sally directly for lesson times and costs.